 Later in your financial journey, as the balance in your savings account grows, it becomes relevant to consider even smarter ways to grow your savings over time.
 Your Next Steps may address the right investments for your situation; it may cover insurance or tax planning.
 Again, the exact specifics will vary depending on your financial picture, but the goal will be the same: to build what you own in relation to what you owe.
 This value (your “net worth”) is an important measure of your financial security.

 This broad framework gives Sum180 clients a way to quickly grasp complicated financial issues, so they can focus their attention and energy on just the three most important next steps to take with their money right now.
 Because the truth is, when it comes to dealing with our money, most of us only need to know the answer to that one question: “What is the best thing for me to do right now in my situation?”

-The answer to this one question is, of course, is different for everyone.
-What we realized at Sum180 is that the more tightly we focus our advice on just what each client needs to know, in the moment, the more we empower him or her to take action.
-In a very real sense, the right financial plan for each client is as much about what we leave out, as what we put in.
+The answer to this one question is, of course, different for everyone.
+What we realized at Sum180 is that the more tightly we focus our advice on just what each client needs to know at the moment, the more we empower him or her to take action.
+In a very real sense, the right financial plan for each client is as much about what we leave out as what we put in.

 In this context, let me break down why we believe our “Make, Spend, Own, and Owe” conceptual model is powerful.

-- It helps them grasp, in a broad sense, how and why we prioritize our advice.
+2. It helps them grasp, in a broad sense, how and why we prioritize our advice.
 In financial planning, the next steps you receive are never random – they belong in a sequence, each step building on steps that came before.
 The sequence of steps matters.
-At the same time, we do our clients a huge service when we eliminate the distraction of advice that won’t become relevant to their situation perhaps for years to come.
-The right conceptual model helps by striking a balance: giving enough context to illuminate, but never overwhelm.
+At the same time, we do our clients a huge service when we eliminate the distraction of advice that won’t become relevant to their situation, perhaps for years to come.
+The right conceptual model helps by striking a balance: giving enough context to illuminate but never overwhelm.